decaroa/journey-optimizer.en/help/using/configuration/copy-objects-to-sandbox.md

 ### General best practices {#global}

-* When copying an object, any dependencies (such as nested fragments, journey audiences, or actions) are correctly updated in the parent object, ensuring proper mapping in the target sandbox.
+* When copying an object, make sure any dependencies (such as nested fragments, journey audiences, or actions) are correctly updated in the parent object, ensuring proper mapping in the target sandbox.

 * If an exported object contains profile personalization, make sure that the appropriate schema exists in the target sandbox to avoid any personalization issue.